 Drug elimination

 Once drugs have had their desired effect, they need to be eliminated by the body.
-Excretion predominantly occurs via renal elimination in the kidneys.1
+Excretion predominantly occurs via renal elimination in the kidneys.[1]

 Renal Excretion

 The total size of the kidneys decreases with age, as does the number of functioning nephrons.
-There is also decreased renal blood flow with increasing age.1 Aging is also accompanied by a reduction in both glomerular function and tubular function.
-It has been suggested that by the age of 90, there may be a 30-40% reduction in renal function.
-Renal function may also be affected by the presence of a coexisting disease, which are common in the elderly.
-Decreased renal function, results in a reduction in drug clearance, older patients may therefore require lower or less frequent doses.4
+There is also decreased renal blood flow with increasing age.[1]
+Ageing is also accompanied by a reduction in both glomerular function and tubular function.
+It has been suggested that by the age of 70, there may be a 30-40% reduction in glomerular filtration rate.
+Renal function may also be affected by the presence of a coexisting disease, which is common in the elderly.

 If you are a health professional, register for an account to view our range of licensed products and access our educational resources.
 Alternatively, contact us.